kavon/stack-rfc/README.md

 the raw stack pointer is passed in a call.
 Thus, this proposal is a much improved version that adds:

-1. Tigher cooperation with the code generator to ensure that any spills generated during the lowering to assembly, or IR optimizations, are dealt with via the spill area specified in the `gc.frame.layout`.
+1. Tighter cooperation with the code generator to ensure that any spills generated during the lowering to assembly, or IR optimizations, are dealt with via the spill area specified in the `gc.frame.layout`.